We're Auction Finance specialists

 |Exit strategy||Sale or refinance|

-We offer fast, innovative, flexible property auction bridging finance to businesses and individuals throughout the UK.
-Our loans, which are secured on property or land, enable clients to quickly raise funds to acquire property.
+We offer fast, innovative, flexible property auction finance to businesses and individuals throughout the UK.
+Our auction finance, which are secured on property or land, enable clients to quickly raise funds to acquire property.

 Property auctions and the financial markets move quickly, and opportunities come and go in the blink of eye, making it difficult for businesses, investors, landlords and home buyers to acquire their next property or expand their portfolio.

 This is compounded by the added complexities of buying a property at auction, wherein buyers are required to complete the purchase of properties won within 28 days.
 Buying a property at auction has many advantages though, most properties sold in this way are offered at below market rate prices enabling buyers to achieve great investment opportunities.